yorbenlodema/EEG-Pype/README.md

 Depending on your setup, it is probably advisable to not run too many EEGs in one go in the analysis script, since this can cause problems (probably memory-related) when saving the analysis output.
 Amounts of around 100-200 EEGs should work.

+In the GUI, the number of threads should be specified.
+This number means that the calculations will be spread over multiple CPU cores.
+It is advisable to leave one, or even two, of your available cores free for other tasks your computer has to perform to prevent freezes.
+If the script runs into memory problems, especially when calculating entropy measures, it can be necessary to lower the number of threads the analyses run on.

 ### Data Requirements
 - Input data should be organized in folders ending with a specified extension (e.g., 'bdf', 'edf').
 This should be the standard output from the preprocessing script.
+This extension is specified in the "Folder extension" field.
 - Each folder should contain epoch files in .txt format.
 - Epoch files should follow the naming convention: `[subject]_[level]_level_[frequency]Hz_Epoch_[number].txt`.
 - Data can be loaded with or without headers: